You love stats, right?

 1) Don’t Forget To Compare Plans

-According to research, 1 in 4 funerals/cremations is done poorly or unprofessionally without following assumed regulations.
+According to research, 1 in 4 funerals/cremations are done poorly or unprofessionally without following assumed regulations.
 As a result, it’s best to compare plans and providers before making a decision one way or the other.

 It’s not always about the lowest price as the provider’s reputation is going to matter as well.
 This is the difference between a good decision and a poor one.